ibm-cloud-docs/Cloudant/api/attachments.md

 the response contains `"ok": true`, and the ID and new revision of the document.

-### Example response after a successful delete of an attachment
+See the following example response after a successful delete of an attachment:

 ```json
 {